RamblerGoodness/Wear-Anything-AID/README.md

 - Add category aliases in `CI Settings` like `alias boots = feet`.
 - `/remove "Item"` removes exact matches across all categories.
 - `/remove <category>` deletes the category from the outfit.
+- `/loadoutfit <name>` starts from Default Outfit and applies the saved outfit on top; missing categories become Empty so you don't need to save empty categories.
 - Author's Note injection is wrapped in a `[CI State]` block to prevent duplicates.
 - Immersive D20 triggers on lines with `try/tries/trying/attempt/attempts/attempting` (optionally prefixed with `>`), and keeps results stable on retries.